Hubert Burda: Awards

 Burda holds the European Print Media Prize and the Gold Medal Freedom of Speech of the European Association of Communications Agencies (EACA).

 He is a Member of the Bavarian Academy of Fine Arts.
 He also holds a Hermann Lenz Award for German lyrics.

 Personal life

 Burda married the art historian Christa Maar in 1967.
 The couple divorced in 1972.
-Their son Felix (b.1967) died of colorectal cancer in January 2001 (see Felix Burda Foundation).
+Their son Felix (born 1967) died of colorectal cancer in January 2001 (see Felix Burda Foundation).

 In 1991, Burda married the doctor and actress Maria Furtwängler.
-They have two children, Jakob (b.1990) and Elisabeth (b.1992).
+They have two children, Jakob (born 1990) and Elisabeth (born 1992).